onflow/contract-updater/README.md

 This is because, assuming some breaking change prior to the update boundary, updating `C` before it's dependencies will result in a failed deployment as contracts `A` & `B` are still in a broken state and cannot be imported when `C` is updated.

-However, since contract updates take effect after the updating transaction completes, we need to stage deployments among updating transactions based on the depth of each contract in its dependency tree.
+However, since contract updates take effect **after** the updating transaction completes, we need to stage deployments among updating transactions based on the depth of each contract in its dependency tree.

-More concretely, if we try to update all three contracts in the same transaction as above - `[A, B, C]` in sequence - `B`'s dependency (`A`) will not have yet been updated when we call for it to be updated.
-Therefore, `B`'s update attempt will fail.
+More concretely, if we try to update all three contracts in the same transaction as above - `[A, B, C]` in sequence - `B`'s dependency (`A`) will not have completed its update, causing `B`'s update attempt to fail.

 Consequently, we instead batch updates based on the contract's maximum depth in the dependency graph.
 In our case, instead of `[A, B, C]` we update `A` in one transaction, `B` in the next, and lastly `C` can be updated.